From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 How long does it take to move to a dorm?

-In many cases packing and moving the contents of a minimally furnished dorm room can be done in a few hours.
+In many cases, packing and moving the contents of a minimally furnished dorm room can be done in a few hours.
 This is assuming you have adequate help and a large enough vehicle to make one trip.
-You will also need to check with your campus housing to know if there is a specific window of time you are allowed to move within.
-If you live in off-campus housing, check that you can park a moving truck on the street to avoid fines.
+You will also need to check with your campus housing to know if there is a specific window of time you when you need to move in.
+If you live in off-campus housing, confirm that you can park a moving truck on the street or at your housing complex to avoid fines.

 Not what you were looking for?